Carlos Hyde*, RB, Ohio State

 Jerick McKinnon, RB, Georgia Southern

-McKinnon was a quarterback in college, but will move to running back in the NFL.
+McKinnon played quarterback in college, but will move to running back in the NFL.
 He ran for 1,050 yards as a senior with 12 touchdowns in 2013.
 McKinnon had 125 yards on nine attempts against Florida to help lead Georgia Southern to a legendary upset.

 Lorenzo Taliaferra, RB, Coastal Carolina